-When you're out en femme and someone "reads" you or you run into any kind of trouble, how do you handle it?
+When you're out as a woman and someone "reads" you or you run into any kind of trouble, how do you handle it?

-Since I got my act together, I have been very lucky; I seldom notice anyone who I think might be reading me when I am out solo en femme.
-However, my mileage will vary if I am out en femme with other transpeople.
+Since I got my act together, I have been very lucky; I seldom notice anyone who I think might be reading me when I am out solo as a woman.
+However, my mileage will vary if I am out as a woman with other transpeople.

 I usually do one of two things when I think I’ve been read:

 Ignore the reader and go about my business.